scottslowe/lowescott.github.io/_posts/2015-12-16-modifying-sec-groups-terraform.md

 As you can see in [the GitHub issue for this problem][link-3], it's likely that this potential problem will be documented in the Terraform documentation soon.

+**UPDATE:** I issued a pull request (and it was subsequently merged) to add some documentation recommending that users reference the security group using the `name` attribute.
+As of today (17 Dec 2015), the update wasn't yet live on the Terraform website, but it should be soon.

 [link-1]: http://terraform.io
 [link-2]: http://www.openstack.org